Lady Gaga Shows Off Her Fit Figure In An Incredibly Tiny White Top

 Happy Sunday! ????
 I’m sending love, and a friendly reminder that your signature on your mail-in ballot needs to match your signature on file with your state.
 When I have to sign legal documents, I repeat Stefani Germanotta over and over quietly in my head so I don’t accidentally sign as Lady Gaga ????♀️????
 I’m going to avoid that mistake and make sure my vote is counted.
 Head to Vote.org to get all of the vote by mail rules, deadlines, and other info listed state-by-state.

 In the caption, Lady Gaga gave a reminder that the signature on their ballot needs to match the one they have on file with their local election office.
-That doesn’t always come easy for the singer, whose real name is Stefani Germanotta but has gained fame as Lady Gaga.
+That doesn’t always come easy for the singer, whose real name is Stefani Germanotta, but has gained fame as Lady Gaga.
 She shared that whenever she needs to sign legal documents, she needs to repeat her given name over and over in order to overcome the tendency to sign the name she uses while performing.

 Lady Gaga directed fans to Vote.org for more rules about how and when they need to vote.

-The revealing picture, and the important message contained in the caption, was a huge hit with her fans.
+The revealing picture and important message contained in the caption were a huge hit with her fans.
 The post racked up more than 1.1 million likes and plenty of comments complimenting her efforts to help people make their voices heard and make sure their votes count this election season.

 “So proud of you for spreading voting awareness,” one person wrote.

 She is one of a number of celebrities who have used their social media presence to promote voting in the closing weeks of the presidential race.
-As The Inquisitr reported, some have joined Lady Gaga is showing off a bit of skin while slipping in messages to followers to encourage them to cast their ballots.
+As The Inquisitr reported, some have joined Lady Gaga in showing off a bit of skin while slipping in messages to followers to encourage them to cast their ballots.

 That includes model Hailey Baldwin Bieber, who shared a post with her 29.7 million followers showing her wearing a tiny shirt that read “Voting is Hot.”
-The t-shirt was short at the bottom, giving fans a glimpse of her washboard abs.
+The T-shirt was short at the bottom, giving fans a glimpse of her washboard abs.

 In the caption, she wrote that the “coolest, hottest, most attractive thing” anyone can do is go vote.